 I enjoy a range of hobbies when I’m not at work.
 My favorite model trains.
 I own several tracks and collectors’ models that I maintain meticulously, and I also enjoy admiring the collections of fellow enthusiasts.
 This occupies much of my time outside of the office, but I also engage in physical activities such as running, biking, and hiking whenever I can in order to maintain my physical wellness.
 You might also catch me volunteering at the local Boy’s and Girl’s Club on the weekend and refereeing sports activities or leading classes on various subjects at the local YMCA.

-Mechanical Site Engineer CV Must-Haves
+Mechanical Site Engineer Job Overview and Tips

 What Does a Mechanical Site Engineer Do?